 - Assist those with special needs.

-- If smoke or heat is present, do not open doors (see the section on Fire).
+- If smoke or heat is present, do not open doors (see the section on Fire on page 20).

 - Be alert to open or unprotected floor openings, shafts, etc.